 Scholarly Commons Citation

 Persad, Govind, "Priority-Setting, Cost-Effectiveness, and the Affordable Care Act" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1509.
+1509.